V-Rajasekar/README/Java/OCJP11/Part-I/Chapter07-MethodsAndEncapsulation.md

   ![Alt text](DesigningMethod.png)

-- optional specifiers: static, abstract, final, synchronized, native, strictfp.
+- Optional specifiers: `static, abstract, final, synchronized, native, strictfp`.
 - String walk7(int a) { if (a == 4) return ""; } //Doesn't compile.

 >Note: The walk7() method is a little tricky.
 There is a return statement, but it doesn’t always get run.
 If a is 6, the return statement doesn’t get executed.
 Since the String always needs to be returned, the compiler complains.